 Basic net loss per common share is computed using the weighted average number of common shares outstanding during the period including nominal issuances of common stock warrants.
 Diluted net loss per common share is computed using the sum of the weighted average number of common shares outstanding during the period and, if dilutive, the weighted average number of potential shares of common stock, including the assumed exercise of stock options, stock warrants and unvested restricted common stock.
-The following potentially dilutive securities have been excluded from the computations of diluted weighted-average shares outstanding for the periods presented below, except for the three months ended June 30, 2023, because the effect would be anti-dilutive:
+For the three and nine months ended September 30, 2023 and 2022, the following potentially dilutive securities have been excluded from the computations of diluted weighted-average shares outstanding because the effect would be anti-dilutive: